-This week on the Secret Library we wanted to highlight some novels set during the First World War, all of which were written in the years immediately following the end of that conflict; these are all available to loan from our Information and Research library (speak to staff in your local library to arrange a reservation of these titles).
-If you are looking for other novels set in the First World War please check our catalogue and our sister blog, Leeds Reads.
+This week on the Secret Library we wanted to highlight some novels set during the First World War, all of which were written in the years immediately following the end of that conflict; these are all available to loan from our Local and Family History library (speak to staff in your local library to arrange a reservation of these titles).
+If you are looking for other novels set in the First World War please check our catalogue.

 The earliest novel listed here (1919), Herbert’s story of Henry Penrose was largely autobiographical and tells the story of a man for whom war causes as much damage mentally as it does physically.
 Herbert was one of the first writers to challenge the Army policy of executing deserters.
 Our edition includes an introduction by Winston Churchill.

 Jaroslav Hasek – The Good Soldier Svejk

 First published in 1923, following its author’s death, this seminal Czech novel interprets the First World War as a series of absurdly comic episodes, designed to highlight the futility and pointlessness of all conflicts.

 Originally published in 1924, The Spanish Farm was the first entry in a loosely-connected trilogy and tells the story of British experiences with the local populace in Flanders.
 Based on Mottram’s own experiences during the War and featuring a preface by his friend John Galsworthy.